Solar panels in Bristol: are they worth it?

 It’s certainly worth getting solar panels in Bristol, in almost all scenarios.

-Bristolians enjoy high levels of solar irradiance across the city, particularly compared to the UK average, which enables residents to typically save hundreds of pounds per year.
+Bristolians enjoy high levels of solar irradiance across the city, enabling them to save hundreds of pounds per year – which is probably why 4.6% of homes have gone solar.

-If the upfront cost is too high, you could look into getting a Lendology loan or applying for funding from the ECO4 scheme or Home Upgrade Grant.
+If the upfront cost is too high, you may be able to get a Lendology loan, Bright Green Homes grant, or funding from the ECO4 scheme or WH:LG.

-If none of these options are attractive or realistic, you should consider Sunsave Plus, our all-in-one residential solar and battery solution that’s tailored to your home, and delivered as a monthly subscription at no upfront cost.
+If these options aren't appealing or realistic, consider Sunsave Plus, our all-in-one residential solar and battery solution that’s tailored to your home, and delivered as a monthly subscription at no upfront cost.

-It also comes with 24/7 monitoring and maintenance, free replacement parts (including a battery and inverter), and downtime cover.
-Your system will also be insured by Aviva against damage, fire and theft.
+It comes with 24/7 monitoring and maintenance, free replacement parts (including a battery and inverter), and downtime cover.
+Your system will also be insured by Aviva against damage, fire, and theft.

-At Sunsave, we install across the whole of Bristol – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.
+At Sunsave, we install across the whole of Bristol – so if you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll provide an estimate.

 Solar panels in Bristol: FAQs